nolanderc/shitty/README.md

-# `shitty` - Low-latency Terminal Emulator
+# `shitty` - Low-latency Terminal Emulator for X11

-> The name `shitty` will be change to something less awful when more
+> The name `shitty` will be changed to something less awful when this is more
 > feature-complete and a bit less... shitty.

 ## Building